Professor Jacob Blakesley

 - Director of Comparative Literature

-I research and teach topics in literary translation, world literature, Italian literature, and the sociology of literature and translation.
+I research and teach topics in literary translation, comparative and world literature, sociology of literature and translation, and Italian literature.

 My first book, Modern Italian Poets: Translators of the Impossible, was published by the University of Toronto Press in 2014. https://www.amazon.co.uk/Modern-Italian-Poets-Translators-Impossible/dp/144264642X/ref=sr_1_2?keywords=Jacob+blakesley&qid=1580819842&sr=8-2.